mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/deploy-kaptain/index.md

 ## Enable and deploy Kaptain using the DKP UI

-Follow these steps to enable Kaptain in air-gapped and non air-gapped environments from the DKP UI:
+Follow these steps to enable Kaptain in air-gapped and networked environments from the DKP UI:

 1.  **Enterprise only**: From the top menu bar, select your target Workspace.